This pineapple coconut mango rum punch is the definition of laying in the sand on a tropical beach with no worries in the world!

 I feel like I say this every time I make a cocktail, but I’m pretty sure this is my favorite recipe we’ve ever made!
-By we, I mean Mama Crowded Kitchen – she’s our cocktail genius and always comes up with absolutely fantastic combinations that are just sweet enough without being overwhelming.
-This drink, which features sweeter-than-usual tropical fruits, still retains that perfect balance, thanks to the addition of coconut and ginger!
+By we, I mean Mama Crowded Kitchen.
+She’s our cocktail genius and always comes up with absolutely fantastic combinations that are just sweet enough without being overwhelming.
+This pineapple mango rum punch, which features sweeter-than-usual tropical fruits, still retains that perfect balance, thanks to the addition of coconut and ginger!

-We partnered with Bai, makers of refreshing, sugar free antioxidant drinks, to create this recipe with their brand new flavor: Madagascar Coconut Mango!
-We have tried a lot of different Bai flavors in the last few years, and although their Ipanema Pomegranate will always remain a top three for me, Coconut Mango is my new favorite!
+We partnered with Bai, makers of refreshing, sugar free antioxidant drinks, to create this recipe.
+It features their brand new flavor: Madagascar Coconut Mango!
+We have tried a lot of different Bai flavors in the last few years.
+Although their Ipanema Pomegranate will always remain a top three for me, Coconut Mango is my new favorite!
 The coconut really shines through in this cocktail – it definitely has that beachy/tropical feel we all need in mid-March 😉

 Oh, and did we mention it’s National Cocktail Day?!
 We were going to celebrate with a cocktail today either way (just because it’s Saturday, of course), but what better reason to try something new than a national “holiday” dedicated to drinks?